adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 ---

-Note that your own principles for your own project could be dramatically different.
+Note that the principles for your own project may be dramatically different.

 Read more: